Francesco Ippolito: Engineering

-Francesco Ippolito began his professional career with Webuild, where he contributed to bridge and structural design.
-He later joined Pizzarotti, working as a TBM engineer on high-speed rail infrastructure, including the line between Naples–Bari, specifically on the Bovino-Orsara and Hirpinia-Orsara sections.
-Thanks to his expertise in mechanized tunneling and his experience in technical and scientific communication, in 2025 he was appointed to the Young Members Board of the Italian Tunneling Society, the leading national technical and scientific body for the underground construction sector in Italy.
+Francesco Ippolito began his professional career in the field of bridge and structural design.
+He later specialized in geotechnical engineering, underground works and mechanized tunnelling.
+He is currently involved with Webuild and Impresa Pizzarotti & C. S.p.A. in high-speed rail infrastructure, including the Naples-Bari high-speed railway project, specifically on the Bovino-Orsara and Hirpinia-Orsara sections.
+In this context, he works as a structural and geotechnical engineer with a specialization in TBM and mechanized excavation.
+Thanks to his expertise in mechanized tunnelling and his experience in technical and scientific communication, in 2025 he was appointed to the Young Members Board of the Italian Tunnelling Society, the leading national technical and scientific body for the underground construction sector in Italy.

 Science communication

 Ippolito is recognized for his efforts in promoting STEM fields through accessible explanations of engineering concepts.
 In 2024, he was ranked as the leading STEM creator in Italy on LinkedIn, where he discusses topics such as bridge and tunnel construction.

 Authorship

 Ippolito has written extensively about the history of Inter's football jerseys, reconstructing the historical evolution of the team's jerseys, combining over a thousand detailed illustrations with stories and curiosities that highlight their cultural and historical significance.
 His first book, Orgoglio Nerazzurro: La storia della maglia dell'Inter, was published in 2016 and updated in 2019.
 This book provided an illustrated evolution of Nerazzurri jerseys.